 Heading to the 2017 Goodwood Revival?
-Here's everything you need to know about getting there, where to stay, what to wear and a guide to what you can enjoy.
+Here's everything you need to know about getting there, including postcode, where to stay, what to wear and a guide to the races

 Now in its 19th year, the Goodwood Revival has surpassed even the most ambitious projections becoming the premier historic motor sport event in the world.
 For one magnificent weekend each September, thousands of visitors dressed in period outfits, and congregate at Lord March’s Goodwood Estate to be part of this nostalgic motoring event.